William Stukeley: Return to London: 1717–1725

 By May 1717, Stukeley had returned to London, living in Great Ormond Street.
-The reasons for his return to the city are not known, although it is perhaps due to his desire to once again be among the London intelligentsia.
 Once in the city he began to circulate within its antiquarian circles.
 At Mead's nomination, in early 1718 he was elected as a Fellow of the Royal Society, then under the presidency of the scientist Isaac Newton.
 Stukeley befriended Newton and visited him at his home on several occasions; he was part of a coterie in the society who supported Newtonian philosophy.

 Stukeley lectured to the society on a "fossil crocodile or porpoise" in 1719 (a plesiosaur now on display in the Natural History Museum, London), arguing that it was evidence for the Genesis flood narrative; in February 1720, he lectured to the society on female human anatomy, illustrated with drawings of a cadaver he had autopsied.
-Following Edmond Halley's resignation as society secretary, in November 1721 Stukeley put himself forward as a potential replacement; he unsuccessfully ran against Newton's favoured candidate, James Jurin.
+Following Edmond Halley's resignation as society secretary, in November 1721, Stukeley put himself forward as a potential replacement; he unsuccessfully ran against Newton's favoured candidate, James Jurin.
 This upset some of Stukeley's friendships in the group and cooled his relationship with Newton for several years.

 Also in 1718, Stukeley joined the newly founded Society of Antiquaries of London and became its first secretary.
 In 1721–22 he was partly instrumental in setting up the society's committee on coins.
 He nevertheless appears to have taken little active part in the society's business.
-He also retained his interest in medical matters, and in June 1719 took a medical doctorate in Cambridge, enabling him to join the London College of Physicians in 1720.
-In October 1720 he was one of the physicians who conducted an autopsy of a deceased elephant in Hans Sloane's Chelsea garden.
+He retained his interest in medical matters, and in June 1719 took a medical doctorate in Cambridge, enabling him to join the London College of Physicians in 1720.

+In October 1720, he was one of the physicians who conducted an autopsy of a deceased elephant in Hans Sloane's Chelsea garden.
 In March 1722 he gave the Goulstonian Lecture at the Royal College theatre; his topic was the human spleen.
 He published his lectures as On the Spleen in 1722, appending to it his "Essay Towards the Anatomy of the Elephant".
 According to Stukeley biographer David Boyd Haycock, On the Spleen was significant as "his first major publication, and his only one in anatomy".